Article by: Vic Womersley and Natalie Abemayor

 It’s important to support the devolved decision-making approach to teams and allow them to operate effectively.
 In order to do so, HR professionals will need to ensure these units incorporate a range of skills and personalities to optimize work relationships and enable them to deliver on projects of all kinds.

 HR departments will need to utilize a range of digital tools to support the trend toward increased collaboration and innovation.
 Digital platforms, wearable tech, and even virtual reality are being leveraged.
-These new technologies serve to enhance collaboration, enable remote work, and provide safe and efficient training of employees.
+These new technologies serve to enhance collaboration, enable remote work, and provide safe and efficient training for employees.

 HR teams will need to come to grips with these technological developments in order to support their own function within the business.
 Not only that, but these advancements can also gather useful data and gain meaningful insights that can be used to improve business processes.
 This will increase the company’s ability to innovate and create value for both customers and employees.